 AI Security: A 2-Minute Primer

 Machine learning systems are no longer experiments in a lab; they sit on the inference path for products, support tickets, and internal tools.
-AI security is the discipline of keeping those systems correct, private, and available under adversarial use—not only classic IT security around the servers, but the models, data, and prompts themselves.
+AI security is the discipline of keeping those systems correct, private, and available, generating a new threat surface.
+Beyond classic IT security around servers, we begin to look at models, data, and prompts themselves.

 Threat surface

 Attackers may try to extract training data or model weights, jailbreak a policy so the model ignores safety rules, or poison upstream data so the model learns the wrong thing.
-Supply-chain risk matters too: fine-tunes, LoRA adapters, and third-party datasets are all code you execute, whether or not you call them that.
+Supply-chain risk matters too: fine-tunes, LoRA adapters, and third-party datasets are all code you execute, whether or not you are cognizant of their existence.

 Defenses in practice

 Organizations combine governance (who may deploy a model, with what evaluation), runtime controls (output filters, tool allowlists, rate limits), and red-teaming that treats the model like an attackable surface.
-For high-stakes domains, human-in-the-loop and logging / audit trails are not optional extras—they are how you detect drift and abuse after launch.
+It is important to note human-in-the-loop and logging / audit trails are necessary, as the only safeguards to detect drift and abuse after launch.

 Why it intersects with government